Tips for a winning entry

 #2 Give yourself plenty of time

-Get the Rescue Awards 2019 open for entries dates (1 May to 30 June) into your calendar.
+Put the Rescue Awards 2022 open for entry dates (3 May to 31 July) into your calendar.
 Give yourself the optimal time to think about the questions.
 Check out our sample questions.
-You can edit your entry anytime during open for entries period.
+Note – you can edit and complete your entry anytime until entries close midnight 31 July 2022 AEST.

 #3 Don’t leave all your vital information in an attachment/link